jcmdln/ansible-collection-openbsd/roles/mail/README.md

 # jcmdln.openbsd.mail

-Setup a simple mail server using OpenSMTPD, spamd, and Dovecot.
+Setup a simple mail server using OpenSMTPD, Dovecot and Rspamd.

 ## About